top of page

 1. Do They Show Consistency in Training?

 One of the strongest indicators that a child might be ready for competition is consistency.
 Are they showing up to class regularly?
-Do they stay engaged during lessons and drills?
+Do they engage during lessons and drills?
 A child who enjoys training, listens to instruction, and puts in effort week after week is likely building the foundational skills needed for competition.

 2. Are They Interested or Curious About Competing?